noahmtnr/ines-autonomous-dispatching/README.md

 ## Foundation/Pre-Work

 This section delineates basic terms and principles, as well as a tutorial for installing all required libraries and systems.
-It serves to support the understanding of the following sections and the execution of the system.
+It serves to support the understanding of the repository and the execution of the system.

 ### Tutorials for Required Installations